-Expenditure is the full amount incurred by the business concern whether paid or not while the term payment refers to the amount actually paid.
+Expenditure is the full amount incurred by a business concern, whether paid or not, while the term “payment” refers to the amount actually paid.

-The capital payments are the amount actually paid on account of some capital expenditures.
+Capital payments are the amounts actually paid on account of some capital expenditures.

-Some furniture is purchased from Wild Wood Furniture Store for $7,000 by paying cash $4,000 and promising to pay the balance within five months, $7,000 is a capital expenditure and $4,000 is a capital payment.
+Furniture is purchased from Wild Wood Furniture for $7,000.
+Initially, $4,000 in cash is paid and a promise is made to pay the balance within 5 months.
+In this case, $7,000 is a capital expenditure and $4,000 is a capital payment.

-Revenue payments are the amount actually paid on account of some revenue expenditures.
+Revenue payments are the amounts actually paid on account of some revenue expenditures.

-Merchandise worth $1,300 are purchased from M/s John & Sons, by paying cash $800 and promising to pay the balance after 3 months, $1,300 is revenue expenditure and $800 is revenue payment.
+Merchandise worth $1,300 is purchased from John & Sons by paying $800 in cash and promising to pay the balance after 3 months.
+Here, $1,300 is classified as revenue expenditure and $800 is the revenue payment.